Hamburg Hauptbahnhof

 Hamburg Hauptbahnhof (abbrev.
 Hamburg Hbf), or Hamburg Central Railway Station in English, is the main railway station of the city of Hamburg, Germany.
-Opened in 1906 to replace four separate terminal stations, today Hamburg Hauptbahnhof is operated by DB Station&Service AG.
+Opened in 1906 to replace four separate terminal stations, today Hamburg Hauptbahnhof is operated by DB InfraGO AG.
 With an average of 550,000 passengers a day, it is Germany's busiest railway station and the second-busiest in Europe after the Gare du Nord in Paris.
 It is classed by Deutsche Bahn as a category 1 railway station.

 The station is a through station with island platforms and is one of Germany's major transportation hubs, connecting long-distance Intercity Express routes to the city's U-Bahn and S-Bahn rapid transit networks.
 It is centrally located in Hamburg in the Hamburg-Mitte borough.
 The Wandelhalle shopping centre occupies the north side of the station building.

 History

 Before today's central station was opened, Hamburg had several smaller stations located around the city centre.
 The first railway line (between Hamburg and Bergedorf) was opened on 5 May 1842, coincidentally the same day that the "great fire" (der große Brand) ruined most of the historic city centre.
 The stations were as follows (each of them only a few hundred metres away from the others):